StackStorm-Exchange/stackstorm-foreman/README.md

 is `/opt/stackstorm/config/foreman.yaml`.

-**Note** : `st2 pack config` doesn't handle schemas refernences very well (known bug)
+**Note** : `st2 pack config` doesn't handle schemas references very well (known bug)
-    so it's best to create the configuraiton file yourself and copy it into `/opt/stackstorm/configs/foreman.yaml` then run `st2ctl reload --register-configs`
+    so it's best to create the configuration file yourself and copy it into `/opt/stackstorm/configs/foreman.yaml` then run `st2ctl reload --register-configs`

 ## <a name="Schema"></a> Schema